TERREMEMBER/znbase/docs/content/stable/quick-start/build-apps/python/ycql.md

   </li>
 </ul>

-## Install the Yugabyte Python Driver for YCQL
+## Install the ZNbase Python Driver for YCQL

-To install the [Yugabyte Python Driver for YCQL](https://github.com/yugabyte/cassandra-python-driver), run the following command:
+To install the [ZNbase Python Driver for YCQL](https://github.com/ZNbase/cassandra-python-driver), run the following command:

 ```sh
 $ pip install yb-cassandra-driver